 Large language models (LLMs) have demonstrated impressive performance on many reasoning benchmarks, yet their accuracy degrades rapidly on tasks that require executing long sequences of reasoning steps, even when each individual step is simple.
 This failure mode is especially pronounced in long-horizon algorithmic and puzzle-based tasks, where difficulty scales primarily with execution length rather than per-step complexity.

-Prior work has documented this phenomenon across diverse settings, including compositional factual queries \cite{press2023measuring}, mathematical reasoning \cite{hosseini2024not, zhou2025gsm}, and structured puzzle tasks \cite{shojaee2025illusion}.
-A consistent finding is a large discrepancy between the success probability of a composed task and the product of success probabilities of its subtasks in isolation, known as the \emph{compositionality gap} \cite{press2023measuring}.
-Notably, this gap does not diminish with increasing model scale \cite{press2023measuring}, suggesting that reliable long-horizon execution does not emerge naturally through scaling alone.
+Prior works documented this phenomenon across diverse settings, including compositional factual queries \citep{press2023measuring}, mathematical reasoning \citep{hosseini2024not, zhou2025gsm}, and structured puzzle tasks \citep{shojaee2025illusion}.
+A consistent finding in recent literature is the significant discrepancy between the success probability of a composed task and the product of marginal probabilities of isolated subtasks—a phenomenon termed the \emph{compositionality gap} \citep{press2023measuring}.
+Notably, this gap persists across different model scales \citep{press2023measuring}, suggesting that while scaling improves individual step accuracy, it does not inherently resolve the compounding error rates of long-horizon execution.

-Recent work further indicates that these failures are not primarily due to deficiencies in planning.
-For example, \citet{shojaee2025illusion} show that providing an explicit solution strategy yields little improvement on mathematical puzzle tasks, even as performance collapses with increasing problem size.
-At the same time, \citet{opus2025illusion} report that the very same models can generate a Python function that produces the complete solution to the puzzle, suggesting that high-level planning and algorithmic understanding remain intact.
+Recent works indicate that the failures in long-horizon reasoning often stem from execution errors rather than inability to plan.
+For example, \citet{shojaee2025illusion} show that providing an explicit solution strategy yields little improvement on algorithmic puzzle tasks, while \citet{opus2025illusion} report that the very same models can generate a Python function that produces the complete solution to the puzzle, suggesting that high-level planning and algorithmic understanding remain intact.
 Taken together, these findings motivate a clear separation between \emph{planning} and \emph{execution}, and call for a focused investigation of execution reliability in isolation.

-The intuition from few-shot prompting and curriculum learning suggests that providing additional reasoning traces—such as a 'warm-up' task—would improve performance on a target problem.
-However, our empirical findings show that conditioning on reasoning traces, even those that are highly relevant, has the opposite effect on long-horizon execution tasks.
-As shown in Figure~\ref{fig:curriculum}, when a model is asked to solve a simple instance (complexity $n=2$) as a curriculum step before the target task (complexity $n=N$) within the same response, performance consistently drops compared to direct prompting.
-This suggests that for execution-heavy tasks, the presence of prior reasoning traces can act as a source of interference rather than a helpful context.

-Motivated by this, we distill long-horizon execution management techniques into two fundamental motifs: Context Truncation (periodically refreshing the response with only a relevant summary to prevent context overload) and Atomic Decomposition (enforcing strict stepwise isolation).
-We define Atomic Decomposition as a minimal-context paradigm where each step is executed in a separate model call, conditioned only on the current state.
-By deliberately discarding the solution history, Atomic Decomposition significantly stabilizes the execution horizon, proving that "less is more" when it comes to the context required for reliable reasoning.